Scott Howie

 In July 2001 he joined Bristol Rovers and was their player of the year the following season.
 Despite this, he was released in May 2003 at the end of the following season.
 He had a successful trial with Exeter City in July 2003, but failed to agree personal terms.

 He joined Shrewsbury Town in August 2003 and played in the final of the 2004 Conference play-offs.
 The match went to penalties, and Howie saved three of the spot-kicks as The Shrews won promotion back to the Football League at the first attempt.
 At the end of the 2004–05 season, Howie was one of only two players, the other being Stuart Whitehead, to be offered a new contract by Shrewsbury manager Gary Peters.
 However, he was subsequently released and was on trial with Boston United in July 2005.

-However, he joined Conference side Cambridge United in August 2005, where he played under the management of his former Norwich team-mate Rob Newman.
-He retired in the May 2006, with the Cambridge Evening News reporting on 10 May 2006 that he had retired to concentrate on his tax consultancy business.
+He joined Conference side Cambridge United in August 2005, where he played under the management of his former Norwich team-mate Rob Newman.
+He retired in May 2006, with the Cambridge Evening News reporting on 10 May 2006 that he had retired to concentrate on his tax consultancy business.

 On retiring he agreed to make himself available as cover for Cambridge's goalkeepers.
 In April 2007 he joined King's Lynn.
 He was cover for regular King's Lynn keeper Paul Crichton the following season, but played as first choice goalkeeper during the 2008–09 season.

 In June 2009 Howie joined Wroxham, playing at Wembley for them as they lost 6–1 to Whitley Bay in the FA Vase Final in May 2010.